Atalanta/cucumber-chef/README.md

     $ cucumber-chef test

-You can now pass in options for cucumber or even setup profiles via `cucumber.yml`.
-Any command-line options specified after the project name will be passed on to cucumber.
-For example:

-    $ cucumber-chef test --tags @wip -c -v -b

-To take advantage of cucumber profiles, create a `cucumber.yml` configuration file in the root of your chef-repo; just as you would with any other project using cucumber.
-In this file you can take full advantage of the Cucumber profiles as definied on their wiki, https://github.com/cucumber/cucumber/wiki/cucumber.yml.

 Containers are now persisted by default.
 This means faster run times on average but if things get screwy, or you want to test from a clean slate, you can easily reset your containers.
 If you pass in either `-z` or `--destroy` all containers will be wiped before the test run starts.

     $ bin/cucumber-chef help test